Joint Entrance Examination (Advanced) 2021

 Eligibility

-Performance in JEE (Main) 2021
+Performance in JEE (Main) 2025

-- Category-wise distribution of top 2,50,000 candidates will be announced later.
+Category-wise distribution of top 2,50,000 candidates:

 Age limit